The Cars of Craig Lieberman

 As you can see, I’ve had some pretty decent cars – and some pretty awful ones.
 Perhaps the best piece of advice I can give to anyone is to remember that spending money on bad cars is keeping you from owning a good car.
 Just.
 Don’t.
 Do.
 It.

 CAR MODIFYING ADVICE

-People often ask me what they should do to their car.
-Let me get the bullshit political answer out of the way – it’s your car, do whatever you want.
-Just make sure you have a thick skin because there will always, ALWAYS be haters. f you can’t stand the haters, don’t you dare get into the car hobby – you’ll be suicidal over the hate.
+People often ask me how they should modify their car.
+Let me get the bullshit, political answer out of the way – it’s your car, do whatever you want.
+Just make sure you have a thick skin because there will always, ALWAYS be haters.
+If you can’t stand the haters, don’t you dare get into the car hobby – you’ll be suicidal over the hate.

 That said, here’s the real answer: craftsmanship is king.
-Poor workmanship and cheap parts commands the respect of NO ONE.
+Poor workmanship and cheap parts will command the respect of NO ONE and will draw nothing but criticism.
 If you’re buying cheap parts, everyone knows it.
-If your installation of good parts was done by the lowest bidder, everyone knows it.
+If your installation of good parts was done by the lowest bidder, everyone knows that, too.